Gwizzee/WebsiteSEOAnalyser/README.md

 License:

-This project is licensed under the MIT License
- - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.0  - see the [LICENSE](LICENSE) file for details.